edgio-docs/edgio-docs/guides/open_edge/index.md

 ## Portal for Service Providers
 The Edgio Portal allows you to view data about your traffic and create additional users for your organization.
-To log into Control:
+To log into the Control portal:
 1. Go to https://control.llnw.com/acontrol/#/login.
 2. Enter the user and password that were provided to you in your Welcome Letter.
 The Dashboard is displayed, which is the initial view.
-3. Select the 'Service Provider' report from the Reporting section.
+3. Select the **Service Provider** report from the Reporting section.

 ## Service Provider Traffic Report
 The Service Provider Traffic Report provides metrics and trends that allow service providers to